Tucker-Allen/Recruiter_Notes/README.md

 ## Recruiter Cheat-Sheet for Tucker Allen

 Let's save us both some time with a little transparency!
+I'm concentrating on **Data Science** focused roles, but I can entertain Data Engineering roles if there is opportunity to support machine learning initiatives.

 See below for my interests (or skip to the bottom for the [Hard Passes](#hard-pass) if you're the process-of-elimination type)

 ### IDEAL
 - Industries: